 This telescope represents the best of both worlds.
 This ideal scope is useable for observing the planets and Deep Sky Objects with equal ability and quality.

 The SkyWatcher StarTravel series is made up of a range of refractors: 70, 80, 102, 120 and 150mm diameter!
-They all give excellent views (I have used them all) and I must say that the ST102 gave absolutely amazing rich-field views of the Milky Way.
+They all give excellent views (I have owned and used them all) and I must say that the ST102 gave absolutely amazing rich-field views of the Milky Way.

 Don't miss the opportunity to get a fantastic scope for the price of rubbish!
 You should consider second-hand telescopes: